CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter2/README.md

 ## Data Files:

-Figures 2.3 and 2.8 have accompanying data files that should be kept in the same folder as the corresponding Jupyter notebooks.
+Some of the Jupyter notebooks for this chapter have external data files that should be stored in the same folder as the notebooks.
+In all cases the individual notebooks describe the contents of the data files, and all data files have explanatory comment headers.

 ### Figure 2.3
  * **HoII_MODS1_Spec.txt**: Holmberg II HII region spectrum from the Large Binocular Telescope MODS1 spectrograph, 2-column ASCII text.